rl-language/rlc/docs/space_hulk_level_design.md

 * Notice as well that while the game contains some obscure keywords that are specific to this language, the files contain no code that is specific to machine learning.
 Every line of code is expressing game concepts, and is doing so in a imperative manner.
 If you can understand the previous two illustrated functions, you can edit them and you can replicate the results presented in this document.

-If you want a more in depth tutorial to create a RL file for your game, you can read more here [Tutorial comming soon!].
+If you want a more in depth tutorial to create a RL file for your game, you can read more here [Tutorial coming soon!].
 If you are interested in the theoretical side of how we achieve our results, you can read more [here](./rationale.md), and you can see easier examples which have both entry points at the function called play() [here](../tool/rlc/test/tic_tac_toe.rl ) and [here](../tool/rlc/test/pebble_game.rl)